Code-Institute-Submissions/ms1-the_rolls/README.md

 # Credits

-pexels.com used for some stock photos used in testimonials section
+pexels.com used for the stock photos in testimonials section.

+https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/ used inspiration from the code on this site to hide the header on the embedded google map.